Tone controls are one of the easiest ways to

 5. Drop In the Orange Drop Capacitor

-Solder the cap between the tone pot’s middle lug and back casing.
+Solder the capacitor between the tone pot lug and the casing.

-Connect your pickup hot leads to the appropriate switch lugs.
+Connect your pickup leads to the correct switch lugs.

 8. Ground Everything Properly